 - cutoff.
 Cutoff applied to Cholesky vectors.
 Elements of the Cholesky vectors below this value are set to zero.
 Default: 1e-6 - substractMF.
-If "yes", apply mean-field substraction based on the ImpSamp trial wavefunction.
+If "yes", apply mean-field subtraction based on the ImpSamp trial wavefunction.
 Must set to "no" to turn it off.
 Default: yes - useCholesky.
 If "yes", use iterative Cholesky decomposition to factorize 2-electron integral matrix.
 If "no", use eigenvalue decomposition (which is very slow and memory intensive).
 Default: yes - vbias\bound.
 Upper bound applied to the vias potential.
 Components of the vias potential above this value are truncated there.
 The bound is currently applied to $\sqrt{\tau}v{bias}$ , so a larger value must be used as either the time-step or the fluctuations increase (e.g. from running a larger system or using a poor trial wave-function).
 Default: 3.0 - apply\constrain.
 If "yes", apply the phaseless constrain to the walker propagation.
 Currently, setting this to "no" produces unknown behavior, since free propagation algorithm has not been tested.
 Default: yes - hybrid.
 If "yes", use hybrid propagation algorithm.
 This propagation scheme doesn't use the local energy during propagation, leading to significant speed ups when its evaluation cost is high.
 The local energy of the ImpSamp trial wave-function is never evaluated.
 To obtain energy estimates in this case, you must define an Estimator xml-block with the Wavefunction block.
 The local energy of this trial wave-function is evaluated and printed.
 It is possible to use a previously defined trial wave-function in the Estimator block, just set its "name" argument to the name of a previously defined wave-function.
 In this case, the same object is used for both roles.
 Default: no - nnodes.
 Controls the parallel propagation algorithm.
 If nnodes > 1, the nodes in the simulation are split into groups of nnodes nodes, each group working collectively to propagate their walkers.
 Default: 1 (Serial algorithm) - hdf read file.
 If provided, initializes the object from the given file.
 Default: "" - hdf\write\file.
 If provided, generates a restart file.
 Default: "" - parallel\factorization.
 If "yes", calculates Cholesky decomposition in parallel.
 Mostly for testing purposes.
-Default: yes

-- parallel\propagation.
+Default: yes - parallel\propagation.
 If "yes", uses parallel propagation algorithm even with nnodes=1.
 This is set to "yes" if nnodes > 1.
 If "no", uses a serial propagation algorithm.
 Only possible if nnodes=1 and ncores=1 (in execute block).
-Default: yes - dense.
-If "yes", use a dense representation of the factorized hamiltonian.
-The default behavior uses a sparse representation.
-Which option is better depends on the sparsity of the problem.
-Default: no execute: Defines an execution region. <execute wset="wset0" ham="ham0" wfn="wfn0" prop="prop0" info="info0">
+Default: yes execute: Defines an execution region. <execute wset="wset0" ham="ham0" wfn="wfn0" prop="prop0" info="info0">